webco/acts_as_passive_aggressive/README.markdown

 Well, first this is a Rails plugin, so you'll have to install it just like any other plugin.
 Now, shall we do a thought experiment?
 Ok, let's pretend that, despite the fact that you're looking at a Rails plugin, you still don't have the slightest clue on how to do it.

-First, you run `script/plugin install git://github.com/webco/act_as_passive_aggressive.git`, in your application root.
+First, you run `script/plugin install git://github.com/webco/acts_as_passive_aggressive.git`, in your application root.

 Cleared the first step?
+Moving on.

+Add `acts_as_passive_aggressive` to every controller in your app.

 Still following?
 Then don't.
 We're through here.

 ## Running from command line ##

 Open irb and enter:

-`puts "act_as_passive_aggressive is a Rails plugin and don't run on command line "*10000`
+`puts "acts_as_passive_aggressive is a Rails plugin and don't run on command line "*10000`

 Read the output aloud.
 Repeat until you reach perfect enlightenment.